dotlang/language/README.md

 ##Introduction
-After having worked with a lot of different languages (C#, Java, Perl, Javascript, C, C++, Python) and being familiar with some others (including Go, D, Scala and Rust) it still irritates me that these languages sometimes seem to _intend_ to be overly complex with a lot of rules and exceptions.
+After having worked with a lot of different languages (C\#, Java, Perl, Javascript, C, C++, Python) and being familiar with some others (including Go, D, Scala and Rust) it still irritates me that these languages sometimes seem to _intend_ to be overly complex with a lot of rules and exceptions.
 This doesn't mean I don't like them or I cannot develop software using them, but it also doesn't mean I should not be looking for a programming language which is both simple and powerful.

 That's why I am creating a new programming language: Electron.

-Electron programming language is a general purpose language based on author's experience and doing research on other languages (namely Java, C\#, C, C++, Rust, Go, Scala, Objective-C, Python, Perl, Smalltalk, Ruby, Haskell, Clojure, F\#, Oberon-2).
+Electron programming language is a general purpose language based on author's experience and doing research on other languages (namely Java, C\#, C, C++, Rust, Go, Scala, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, F\# and Oberon-2).
 I call the paradigm of this language "Data-oriented".
 This is a combination of Object-Oriented and Functional approach and it is designed to work with data.
 There are no objects or classes.
-Only structs and functions.
+Only data structs and functions.
 But most important features of OOP (encapsulation, abstraction, inheritance and polymorphism) are provided to some extent.

 There is a runtime system which is responsible for memory allocation and management, interaction with OS and other external libraries and handling concurrency.